Getting Rid of Leatherjackets

 A complete guide to getting rid of this destructive lawn pest

-Leatherjackets can be a very destructive lawn pest, and large infestations have been known to destroy grassy lawns, not only do they turn the grass brown but can completely kill it off too.
+I’ve seen first-hand the damage leatherjackets can do to lawns; not only do they turn the grass brown but I’ve seen them completely kill it off too.

 But what are leatherjackets?
 Where do they come from, and what’s their lifecycle?
-What damage can they do and how they can be killed or deterred?
+How they can be killed or deterred?

 What Are Leatherjackets?

-Leatherjackets are the larvae of well-known insect called a crane fly, you’ve almost certainly seen these clumsy insects in or around your home and you’ve probably heard them being called Daddy longlegs.
-They are most commonly found in late summer or autumn and are sometimes mistaken for spiders.
+Leatherjackets are the larvae of well-known insect called a crane fly, you’ve almost certainly seen these clumsy insects in or around your home, and you’ve probably heard them being called Daddy longlegs.

 Daddy longlegs are part of the Tipulidae family of insects and can be found worldwide.

 The leatherjacket is the grub or larvae formed from mating daddy longlegs.